-Port Blocked By Baltimore Bridge Collapse Is Key Hub For US Shipping
+Port blocked by Baltimore bridge collapse is key hub for US shipping

 "A pier or column of a bridge could never resist the impact of a large ship.
 They must be protected from collision," he added.

+Toby Mottram, structural engineering professor at the University of Warwick, voiced a similar view.

-"It's evident that the pier couldn't withstand the impact energy, leading to its failure and subsequent collapse of the steel truss and reinforced concrete deck superstructure," said University of Warwick structural engineering professor Toby Mottram.
+"It's evident that the pier couldn't withstand the impact energy, leading to its failure and subsequent collapse of the steel truss and reinforced concrete deck superstructure," he said.

 "The extent of the damage to the bridge superstructure appears disproportionate to the cause, a matter for future investigation," he added.